henryhxu/CSCI3150/README.md

 | Project | 15% |
 | Final Exam | 40% |

-\*: To encourage tutorial participation, quiz will be conducted at the tutorials randomly.
-We will randomly pick 5 tutorials and perform a quiz at the end of the tutorial.
-Each quiz is worth one mark.
+\*: To encourage tutorial participation, quiz or simple programming task will be conducted at the tutorials randomly.
+We will randomly pick 5 tutorials and perform this at the end of the tutorial.
+Each quiz/programming task is worth one mark.

 Projects details will be announced in a later time.
+It involves programming.

 ## Schedules
 Click on the topic to access the slides, and on the date to view the recording.